guotong1988/BERT-GPU/README.md

 ,this repo is just a toy example.
 The NVIDIA repo should run on https://github.com/horovod/horovod

-And we will investigate to let this repo run without horovod with good speed.
+And I will investigate to let this repo run without horovod with good speed.

 # REQUIREMENT